sagaraswar/ContributingFile/CONTRIBUTING.md

 Before you submit your Merge Request (MR), consider the following guidelines:

-1. Search [GitLab Merge Requests][gl_mrs] for an open or closed MR to avoid duplicate efforts.
+1. Search [GitLab Merge Requests][gl_mrs] for an open or a closed Merge Request to avoid duplicate efforts.
 2. Clone this repository.
 3. Create a new git branch following the appropriate naming conventions: